sourcegraph/handbook/content/departments/engineering/dev/career-development/framework.md

 - Scope: Often works on components outside their immediate domain.
 Demonstrates some specialized skill sets on top of their general knowledge.

-- Exection: Identifies gaps in the product experience as well as engineering gaps.
+- Execution: Identifies gaps in the product experience as well as engineering gaps.
 Identifies areas ripe for improvement.

 - Teamwork:
   - Actively mentors junior team members.